scgenomics/introScRNAseqDataAnalysis.github.io/docs/index.md

 ## Location

-The Princess Maxima Foyer Auditorium.
+The Princess Maxima Auditorium Foyer.

 ## Intended audience

 People that do in-depth analyses of single-cell RNA-seq data using
-R. (Familiarity with R is a prerequisite, see below).
+R. (Familiarity with R is an absolute prerequisite, see below).

 ## Registration